GauravSonavane/ClimaSense_AI/README.md

 ### Troubleshooting

 **API Key Not Working?**
-- Verify your API key is correct in `.env` file or Settings
+- Verify your API key is correct in the `.env` file or Settings
 - Restart the development server after changing `.env`
 - Check browser console for error messages
 - Ensure your API key is active on OpenWeatherMap